 Orzo pasta tossed with a zesty cilantro pesto and black beans, topped with tomatoes and avocado.
 This can serve as a vegetarian main or a side for pork, chicken or fish.
-Excellent served with a Cerasualo d’Abruzzo rosé wine.
+Excellent served with a Cerasuolo d’Abruzzo rosé wine.

 I’m a big pesto fan, which you certainly would have noticed if you’ve visited Cooking Chat a few times before!